The welfare of pigs is assured by Council Directive 2008/120/EC.

 For full details please refer to the directive.

-Please refer to the EFSA page for their scientific opinions on the welfare aspects of pig farming.
+Please refer to the EFSA website for their scientific opinions on the welfare aspects of pig farming.